-- " If it is not resolved, students login to their portal and file a grade appeal. - " Once the grade appeal is submitted, the course instructor will receive a notification in Akademia and enter the comments and rationale.
-Then the chair of department offering the course will receive the notification of the grade appeal submitted by the student along with the instructor comments and rationale, the chair of department submit his/her decision in Akademia. - " Students and the course instructor will receive a notification on the final decision of the chair of department. if the grade appeal is approved by the chair of department, the instructor will process the grade change. - " If the grade appeal is rejected and the student disagree on the decision made by the chair of department, he/she can appeal to the Grade Appeal Committee.

-- " The Grade Appeal Committee will review the case, the comments made by the instructor and chair of department and enter his/her decision in the system. - " Students, instructor and chair of department will receive a notification on the decision made by the Grade Appeal Committee. - " If it is approved, the instructor will proceed with the grade change - " If rejected, the grade appeal ends at the grade appeal ad hoc committee level.
+- If it's not resolved, student login to their portal and file a grade appeal; - Once the grade appeal is submitted, the course instructor will receive a notification in Akademia system and enter his comments within (3 days) from the day of receiving the appeal application; - Then the chair of department offering the course will receive the notification of the grade appeal submitted by the student along with the instructor comments, the chair of department enter his/her comments and make a decision within (3 days) from the day of receiving the decision of the instructor. - Students and the course instructor will receive a notification on the final decision of the chair of department; if the grade appeal is approved by the chair of department, the instructor will process the grade change [should write and explain the reason why the grade has changed]. - If the grade appeal is rejected and the student disagree on the decision made by the chair of department, he/she can appeal to the dean [within 3 days from the day of the notification received from the chair of department] - The dean will form an adhoc committee to review the case and the comments made by the instructor and chair of department, and enter the committee's decision in the system within (3 days) from the day of receiving the appeal from the student. - Students, instructor and chair of department will receive a notification on the decision made by the adhoc committee. - If it is approved, the instructor will proceed with the grade change [should write and explain the reason why the grade has changed] - ➢ If rejected, the grade appeal ends at the grade appeal ad hoc committee level.